osygroup/kubernetes_logging_with_elasticsearch_V7/README.md

 helm upgrade --install curator ./curator -n curator

 The cron job will run as per set in the values.yaml file of the chart, deleting the old Fluentd indices.

+### NOTE: This documentation is for development purposes.
+To use this setup for production, please mount a PV to the "storage" mountPath (/usr/share/elasticsearch/data) for the master and client nodes.
+The size of the PVs can be as small as 0.1Gi, since indices (logs) are not stored on these nodes.
+The PV will help to permanently store the data that the master and client nodes need to stay in sync with the data node.
+The master node actually manages the syncing of the nodes in the Elasticsearch cluster.
+Once the master node loses its data, all the nodes will be out of sync, and the stack crashes.